Permissions

 collaborationType: "user",

-Entity Permission Policies are more limited than the full IPermissionPolicy, but they can cover a wide range of collaboration scenarios
+Entity Permission Policies are more limited than full IPermissionPolicy objects, but cover many collaboration scenarios:

-• is the current user specifically granted access by name? (as shown above)
+• Is the current user specifically granted access by name?

-Entities can define many policies for the same permission, and only one of those needs to pass.
+Entities can define multiple policies for the same permission; only one needs to pass.

 site.permissions = [